-An unsigned birch case of New England origin
+An unsigned birch tall case clock of New England origin.

 This inlaid birch constructed case exhibits traditional New England proportions.
 It is a very manageable size measuring approximately 7 feet 7 inches tall to the top of the center finial.
 The case is constructed in primarily birch, American white pine is used as a secondary wood and maple and mahogany venners.
 The forward facing selections of birch are wonderfully figured and has been refinished sometime in the last 30 years.
 When birch is figured in this manner, it is called Flaming birch due to the striking grain pattern.
 Matched with this finish, the wood exhibits a warm and inviting color and the brass pitina has nicely mellowed.